 Treffpunkt (information in Norwegian) is a meeting place for children and young people who are experiencing severe illness in the family or who have lost someone.
 Treffpunkt offers them a respite from illness, but also the opportunity to talk with others who have experienced similar issues.
 Here children can talk about their feelings such as fear, grief and loss, although there is also scope to laugh and be happy.

-Kreftforeningen’s volunteers offers free help with practical tasks in the home and garden for people affected by cancer who are living in Trondheim, Skaun and Orkland.
-The service is called Hverdagshjelpen.
+The Norwegian Cancer Society’s volunteers offers free help with practical tasks in the home and garden for people affected by cancer.
+The service is called Hverdagshjelpen – Helping hands.

 Financial support and endowments

 The Norwegian Cancer Society provides financial support (information in Norwegian) to cancer patients and their families who experience financial difficulties resulting from illness and treatment.
 In the link above you can also find information and links to different endowment schemes.